Arnold Belkin: Murals

 After graduating from La Esmeralda, Belkin began to work at the Taller de Ensayo de Materiales y Plasticos belonging to José L. Gutierrez.
 With this group he worked on various collective murals as well as his first individual mural called ¡El pueblo no quiere la guerra! in 1950, a fresco painted at the Instituto Politécnico Nacional, since destroyed.

 During the rest of the decade, he painted a number of murals in various parts of the country.
 In 1952 he painted Canto a la tierra, several fresco panels based on poems by Nezahualcoyotl at the Banco de Monterrey.
 In 1956 he painted La bahía de Acapulco at the Hotel Continental Hilton in Mexico City which was destroyed by the 1985 earthquake.
 In the same year, he painted Figuras de Tlatilco at a private home in Xalapa, Veracruz.
 In 1957 he painted the mural Escenas de Don Quijote at the La Casa de Piedra in Cuernavaca.

 From 1960 to 1961 he painted a mural on a federal prison in Mexico City called Todos somos culpables.
 This tells the story of a criminal committing crime, getting caught and punished but from a social worker point of view rather than a law-and-order one.
 In 1963 he painted a mural at the Centro Pedagóogico Infantil called A nuestra generación corresponde decidir.
 However, it was later painted over by the director of Child Services, wife of President Adolfo López Mateos because it was considered to be "too sad."
 In 1966 he created the mural Las festivades judías for the Kehila Ashkenazi in Mexico City.
+The building of the Kehila was torn down due to severe damage caused by the earthquake of 2017 and its whereabouts are unknown.